 This is included in more detail in the Second Edition of my book, Holistic Well-being: A Paradigm Shift

-Through my journey from breast cancer to health, I have been keeping a journal of my journey, from day 1 of finding the lump to present.
+Through my journey to breast health, I have been keeping a journal, from day 1 of discovering a problem to present.
 Primarily, I thought this was a good idea to record what I was doing and the effects of what I was doing, but also to get feelings and emotions out to clear my head before sleep, as an aid to my emotional healing.
 It has been a very healing practice, and also is quite informative, so maybe one day I will put it into a separate book!

-In the meantime, I would like to share an insight/realisation I had when I received my results from the second thermography appointment, showing the huge reduction in the activity surrounding the tumours.
+In the meantime, I would like to share an insight/realisation I had when I received my results from the second thermography appointment, showing the huge improvement in the health of my breasts.
 This is now included in full in the Second Edition of my book Holistic Well-being: A Paradigm Shift but here is a short excerpt of what I wrote in my journal that day.
 I found it very emotional and quite profound, and I hope that it helps others who may have negative emotions about their health to see things from a different perspective.

 Tuesday 15th November 2016

 I had the doctors report today.
-I am now classed as ‘Low Risk of Cancer’ and they don’t want to see me for another year!
-The images confirm what Lloyd was saying, with the tumour areas being hardly noticeable and the lymphs having pretty-much normal activity!
+I am now classed as ‘Low Risk’ and they don’t want to see me for another year!
+The images confirm what Lloyd was saying, with the areas being hardly noticeable and the lymphs having pretty-much normal activity!
 I took some of the images and made a comparison chart and I cannot believe it – mainly I cannot believe how it has happened so quickly!

 While I rejoice, there is a part of me that is very sad to let my journey go, but I remind myself I am still on it – and will be for a long time.
 I am a little afraid that I won’t feel ‘myself’ if I am not aching, or focused on some problem or aspect of my health – that I’ll lose myself if there is not a constant reminder that my body is here and needs nurturing and helping – that I’ll take it for granted and forget to nurture myself.
 That I will lose the impetus to look after myself if I do not have a life-threatening condition….